If you’re a fan of madeleines, you need to try SEA KELP MADELEINES.

 These have all the fluffy yumminess of regular chocolate madeleines, but with the added benefits of kelp, which are a true multivitamin from the ocean.

-One of the New Year’s resolutions I set back in January was to dive into the curious world of seaweed, learn about regenerative kelp farming (which sequesters carbon, cleans our water, and combats ocean acidification), and cook & bake with kelp.
+One of the New Year’s resolutions I set back in January was to dive into the curious world of seaweed, learn about restorative kelp farming (which sequesters carbon, cleans our water, and combats ocean acidification), and cook & bake with kelp.

 I would say I’ve checked that one off the list, but will continue doing so – the more I learn about seaweed & kelp, the more I’m hooked!

 I highly recommend layering these into a parfait, but eating the madeleines on their own with coffee or tea is also delicious anytime of the day – especially in fall & winter.

 - 12 tablespoons unsalted butter, melted and cooled

 - Butter for buttering the madeleine tins

 - Whole mint leaf, whipped cream, vanilla bean ice cream, and chocolate sauce to serve